solita/solita.github.com/_posts/2015-12-11-ci-security-controls.md

 ---
 layout: post
-title: Need 4 Speed Rovaniemi and CI security controls
+title: Security controls in continuous integration
 author: Rinorragi
 excerpt: Solita was at Need 4 Speed Rovaniemi and talked about continuous integration security controls among other things.
 categories: